UPES Dehradun BA Admissions 2026

 Seek Feedback: If possible, discuss your progress with teachers or mentors to refine your approach.

-By continuously analyzing your performance, you’ll study smarter, revise effectively, and move closer to your CUET 2026 target score.
+By continuously analysing your performance, you’ll study smarter, revise effectively, and move closer to your CUET 2026 target score.

 A smart CUET preparation plan in Class 11 isn’t just about studying hard - it’s about studying strategically for each section.
 Every subject in CUET requires a different approach, whether it’s building vocabulary for English, sharpening logic for the General Test, or mastering concepts in your Domain Subjects.
 Let’s look at how you can plan your preparation subject-wise from Class 11 itself.